-Gideon Rubin received his BFA from the School of Visual Arts in New York and an MFA from the Slade School of Art, London.
-Solo exhibitions in 2020 include The Artists' House, Jerusalem; Galerie Karsten Greve, Paris; Galleria Monica De Cardenas, Milan; and Rubin Museum, Tel Aviv.
+Gideon Rubin received his BFA from the School of Visual Arts, New York and a MFA from the Slade School of Art, London.

 Rubin is represented by Galerie Karsten Greve Paris, Cologne, St Moritz; Hosfelt Gallery, San Franscisco; Fox Jensen Gallery, Sydney and Fox Jensen McCrory, Auckland; and Alon Segev Gallery, Tel Aviv.
 In 2014 he received the 'Shifting Foundation' grant.